Algebraic K-theory over the infinite dihedral group: an algebraic approach: Codimension 1 splitting and semi-splitting

-\section{Acknowledgements}
+Therefore $x$ is equivalent to $x''$.
+Thus, by \fullref{W}(iii), there is a homotopy equivalence $f''\,:M'' \to X$ simple-homotopic to $f$ realizing $x''$; note it is semi-split. \end{proof}

+\subsection{Acknowledgements}

 We would like to thank the participants of the workshop \emph{Nil Phenomena in Topology} (14--15 April 2007, Vanderbilt University), where our interests intersected and motivated the development of this paper.
-Moreover, Chuck Weibel helped us to formulate the filtered colimit hypothesis in Theorem \ref{maink}, and Dan Ramras communicated the concept of almost-normal subgroup in Definition \ref{Defn_almostnormal} to the second author.
-Both of these concepts facilitated the formulation of the class of injective amalgams of groups in Theorem \ref{Thm_TopSemisplit} and Corollary \ref{Cor_GroupNil}.
+We are grateful to the referee for making helpful comments and asking perceptive questions.
+Moreover, Chuck Weibel helped us to formulate the filtered colimit hypothesis in \fullref{maink}, and Dan Ramras communicated the concept of almost-normal subgroup in \fullref{Defn_almostnormal} to the second-named author.